Stone of Motecuhzoma I

 The Stone of Motecuhzoma I is a pre-Columbian stone monolith dating back to the rule of Motecuhzoma I (1440-1469), the fifth Tlatoani (ruler) of Tenochtitlan.
 The monolith measures approximately 12 feet in diameter and 39 inches tall, and is also known as the Stone of Motecuhzoma Ilhuicamina, the Cuauhxicalli of Motecuhzoma Ilhuicamina, the Archbishop's Stone, the Ex-Arzobispado Stone, and the Sánchez-Nava Monolith.
 Historical sources refer to it simply as "temalacatl," literally meaning "round stone."

 Motecuhzoma I, also known as Motecuhzoma Ilhuicamina, was the grandson of the first Tlaltoani of Tenochtitlan, succeeding Itzcoatl, and he turned the position of King into an imperial one.
 He is credited with the expansion and consolidation of the Aztec Empire (though he is often mistaken for his popular descendant Motecuhzoma II, who ruled during the Spanish conquest nearly a century later).
-In Nahuatl, Motecuhzoma means "He Becomes Angry Like a Lord," and Ilhuicamina means "He Shoots Arrows at the Sky."
+In Nahuatl, Motecuhzoma means "He Becomes Angry Like a Lord," and Ilhuicamina means "Heaven Being Going Up."

 Under Motecuhzoma I's rule, Tenochtitlan began to solidify its place as the capital city of the Aztec (Mexica) Empire.
 His conquests extended Aztec rule far beyond the Valley of Mexico, bringing in a large amount of tribute offerings.
 These conquests are depicted along the sides of the stone.
 Motecuhzoma I's rule and military expeditions also coincided with a rise in ritual human sacrifice, reflected in the sacrificial well on the top of the monolith.